codeslayer73/LeetCode/README.md

 # LeetCode

-Time to prepaare fir the interview
+Time to prepaare for the interview